 - Three 2-ounce metal tins

-- A heat-proof container and a saucepan (or a double boiler)
+- Heat-proof container and saucepan (or double boiler)

-This post was medically reviewed by Dr. Rina Mary Allawh, M.D., a dermatologist who performs adult and pediatric medical dermatology, skin cancer treatment and cosmetic dermatology.
+This post was medically reviewed by Dr. Rina Mary Allawh, M.D., a dermatologist who practices adult and pediatric medical dermatology, skin cancer treatment, and cosmetic dermatology.
 Learn more about Hello Glow’s medical reviewers here.
-As always, this is not personal medical advice and we recommend that you talk with your doctor.232
+As always, this is not personal medical advice, and we recommend that you talk with your doctor.310